knpuniversity/symfony4/sfcasts/uploads/uploader-service.md

 # Centralizing Upload Logic

-We've got a pretty nice system so far: moving the file, unique filenames, putting the filename data into the database.
+We've got a pretty nice system so far: moving the file, unique filenames and putting the filename string into the database.
 But it *is* kind of a lot of logic to put in the controller... and we *already* need to reuse this code somewhere else: in the `new()` action.

 ## Creating the Service

 That's why I like to isolate my upload logic into a service class.
-In the `Service/` directory... or really anywhere, create a new class: how about `UploaderHelper`?
+In the `Service/` directory - or really anywhere - create a new class: how about `UploaderHelper`?
 This class will handle *all* things related to uploading files.
 Create a `public function uploadArticleImage()`: it will take the `UploadedFile` as an argument - remember the one from `HttpFoundation` - and return a `string`.
 That will